 Once each of the Charity Bins has received its personalised painted design, Dan will then go ahead and tweet out a pic of the bin and its location on site.
 See a tweet from last Glastonbury below.

 CARE is a major international humanitarian agency delivering emergency relief and long-term international development projects.
 This year’s 100 bins have already all been sponsored, with 120% of the target being achieved!

 Dan says favourite design requests include Michael Eavis on a fire breathing badger & a narwhal rave, with some families having had a bin every year since he started back in 2011.

 In 2017 Dan proposed to his girlfriend Emily (who he met through bin painting and while being her boss) on the Gateway Stage in the Theater & Circus fields.
-The couple will be getting married this year on the same stage, and have invited anyone and everyone attending the Festival to come and join them in celebration!
+The couple will be getting married this year on the same stage on the Thursday of the Festival (June 27, 2019).

 Apart from bringing people together and sparking the creative minds of the masses, do not be mistaken – these are functional bins.
 They are continuously emptied out throughout the entire festival by a hard-working group of crew labourers, while another section of equally hardworking crew meticulously sift through all of the minging, smelly contents up in the recycling centre in order that the refuse is dealt with efficiently.